 It’s ok with me mainly because you can be rooted and connected with proper levelled balance the way nature intended.
 I no longer wear any commercially marketed major brands of sneaker type footwear.
 I prefer to wear zero level footwear except my lifting shoes but I selected the lowest heel rise possible.
 So in essence it’s almost barefoot but my feet can stay warm.

 Prior to my increased intense desire to compete at the higher levels I was training in all of those moves as part of general workouts.
-For the past two and a half years I agreed to abide by my coaches wishes to do ONLY what he prescribes, which is a very good thing, because otherwise I would be wasting critical ability and over training.
+For the past two and a half years I agreed to abide by my coaches wishes to do ONLY what he prescribes, which is a very good thing because otherwise I would be wasting critical ability and over-training.
 I only do GS 24 kg Snatch 3 days per week.

 You have achieved a lot as a woman in GS, what would you say to motivate other women to join the sport?

 I follow in the footsteps of the very first women who accomplish outstanding results.
-I highly admire and respect the pathway they paved and consider if they could, so can I. To motivate others I support everyone’s desire to begin this sport and recommend this as an exceptional training method which complements all other sports.
+I highly admire and respect the pathway they paved and consider if they could, so can I. To motivate others I support everyone’s desire to begin this sport and recommend this as an exceptional training method that complements all other sports.
 We see all type sizes and ages of women coming to the platform and should anyone relate to my age or philosophy of “where there’s a will, there’s a way” all women can succeed in GS.
-I believe the former barriers some may have thought of which initially existed for women performing limited lifts in relation to the men’s are slowly becoming a thing of the past as we have women driving the cause by lifting double in long cycle.
+I believe the former barriers some may have thought of which initially existed for women performing limited lifts in relation to the men are slowly becoming a thing of the past as we have women driving the cause by lifting double in long cycle.
 There’s progress and much more to come as evolution is inevitable, I believe we will see barriers continuously broken as more women embrace this sport.

 Interviewee: Valerie Pawlowski